Effective Communication With Difficult People

-Workplace Violence: Hope for the Best, Prepare for the Worst
+Workplace Violence: Think Different.
+Hope for the Best, Prepare for the Worst

-This program will encourage attendees to think differently.
 The safest mindset in the modern workplace is not paranoia, but preparedness.
-When the new normal requires us to live offensively and defensively, employees are wise to focus on both prediction and prevention.
-This timely program will address the modern reality of violence in the workplace, signs and symptoms of potentially violent employees, workplace conditions conducive to violence, and how planning and preparation improves prevention.
+When the new normal requires us to live offensively and defensively, employers must focus on both prediction and prevention.
+This timely program will present red flags signaling potentially dangerous employees, workplace vulnerability, and how planning promotes prevention.

 High Noon in the Workplace: Regulating Marijuana Use in States Gone Green